 When you first give birth, your breasts let down colostrum, a sticky, thin substance affectionately called “liquid gold.”
 It’s chock-full of protein and antibodies, and it’s exactly what your baby needs, even if in tiny doses.

 If you’re anxious to produce more colostrum, try hand expressing it between feedings.
-When you’re still in the hospital, your nurse or doula can coach you through it.
+Your nurse or doula can coach you when you’re still in the hospital.

 Once you get a few droplets of colostrum through hand expression, feed it to baby with a tiny spoon.
 Finger feeding is okay as well.
 Don’t get pressured into supplementing with formula if you plan to breastfeed exclusively.
 No, your baby isn’t starving, and yes, she’s getting all she needs until your full milk comes in.